Authorities said that a Newlywed woman has died attempting a BASE jump in Utah’s Zion National Park.

 The newlyweds had only been married for two weeks.

 BASE jumping is widely considered a dangerous and extreme sport and has caused over 200 fatalities.
 Jumpers attempting the stunt spring from stationary objects and rely on parachutes to break their fall.

-The AP notes that Bellows' parachute did not open correctly.
+The AP notes that Bellows parachute did not openly correctly.

 “It is just really sad, and our condolences go out to her family and friends,” said Acting Superintendent of the park Jim Milestone.